Buffalo Tail Consulting, LLC

 Citizen of the Omaha Tribe

-Ryan Wilson (Tatanka Wasake’) is an Oglala Lakota leader from the number 4 community on the Pine Ridge Reservation, currently residing in New Town, ND.
-He is the founder and President of the National Alliance to Save Native Languages, demonstrating his unwavering commitment to the preservation and revitalization of Native languages.
+Ryan Wilson (Tatanka Wasake’) is an Oglala Lakota leader from the #4 Community on the Pine Ridge Reservation, currently residing in New Town, North Dakota.
+A lifelong advocate for Native education and language revitalization, Ryan is the founder and President of the National Alliance to Save Native Languages, an organization dedicated to preserving and strengthening Indigenous languages across Indian Country.

-In 2004, Ryan was appointed by U.S. Senator Tom Daschle to serve on the Senate Democrat Native American Leadership Forum, where he collaborated with tribal leaders and U.S. Senators Ted Kennedy, Harry Reid, Hillary Clinton, and Byron Dorgan to develop Indian Country policy recommendations for the 109th Congress.
-His efforts helped establish Indian education priorities.
+For over two decades, Ryan has been at the forefront of national Native education and policy reform.
+In 2004, he was appointed by U.S. Senator Tom Daschle to the Senate Democrat Native American Leadership Forum, where he worked alongside prominent leaders—including Senators Ted Kennedy, Harry Reid, Hillary Clinton, and Byron Dorgan—to shape policy recommendations for Indian Country.
+His early leadership helped establish critical priorities in Native education.

-In 2024, as co-chair of the National Congress of American Indians Native Language Task Force, Ryan supported the federal initiative led by the Bureau of Indian Affairs to develop and fund a tribally driven 10-year plan for Native language revitalization.
-He maintains close ties with the Senate Democratic Caucus and frequently provides testimony before Congress and the Senate Committee on Indian Affairs on education issues and Native children's treaty-based educational rights and appropriations.
+In 2024, Ryan co-chaired the National Congress of American Indians’ Native Language Task Force, supporting the development of a tribally led 10-year federal plan for Native language revitalization.
+He continues to advise Congress and the Senate Committee on Indian Affairs, offering testimony on Native children’s treaty-based educational rights and federal appropriations.

 Ryan Wilson